Illustration: The Museum of the Resistance and Deportation in Besançon

 Please note:

 Lectures related to the temporary exhibition are offered throughout the year.
-For more information, seethe Citadel calendar.
+For more information, seethe Citadel’s calendar.

 Cultural offerings

-The museum aims to be an educational tool for the citizens of tomorrow.
-Through its collections, it provides schoolchildren with a solid foundation of knowledge, while also encouraging them to question universal issues, both historical and contemporary, such as violence in our societies, reactions to intolerance, and learning to live together.
+The museum aims to serve as an educational resource for the citizens of tomorrow.
+Through its collections, it provides schoolchildren with a solid foundation of knowledge while also encouraging them to reflect on universal themes—both historical and contemporary—such as violence in our societies, responses to intolerance, and learning to live together.

-That is why the museum's outreach program focuses primarily on welcoming schoolchildren, from fifth grade through higher education.
+That is why the museum’s educational programs focus primarily on welcoming school groups, from fifth grade through college.

-Since 2023, 5,869 pupils and students have taken part in the museum's workshop tours.
-This format offers a two-part discovery of the museum: accompanied by a guide, the pupils visit the various exhibition spaces, then, in a workshop in the educational room, they explore a theme in greater depth, using facsimiles from the collections.
+Since 2023, 5,869 students have participated in the museum’s guided tours and workshops.
+This program offers a two-part exploration of the museum: accompanied by a docent, students tour the various exhibition spaces, and then, during a workshop in the education room, they delve deeper into a specific theme, using facsimiles from the collections, among other resources.

-Every year, the museum participates in the creation of a brochure on the annual theme of the National Competition on the Resistance and Deportation, intended for teachers and students.
-Access the 2025-2026 brochure here: CNRD brochure
+Each year, the museum helps produce the brochure on the annual theme of the National Competition on the Resistance and Deportation, intended for teachers and students.
+Access the 2025–2026 brochure here: CNRD brochure

-To complement its educational and scientific mission, the museum organizes a free lecture open to all on the third Thursday of every month from September to June.
+To further its educational and scientific mission, the museum organizes a free lecture open to the public on the third Thursday of every month from September through June.

 Resource Center